Umeå Jazz Festival 2024

 After some nice work by Mattias Ståhl on the metallophones, it was the saxophones of Küchen and Ljungkvist which really got the jam going, as washes of colour, clouds and other passing shapes in the sky turned into up-front grooves with a thick low end.
 A spectral, even stygian saxophone gave way to delicate keys as on ‘Fetus of Dawn’, portrayed as a conversation with her son, Sander as Kalypso began to rattle off an ‘infantry of the heart’ delivering one long groaning cry while the ensemble stomped and swooned to their first big climax.

 From the island of Ogygia to the springs and colonnades of Karlsbad, limpid grooves, string flourishes and a stirring low end through the grumbling and moaning of the trombone and baritone sax, the double bass and the cello filled out both these milieus and the emotional rancour of Kalypso.
-At moments the keys seemed to call up ‘Someday My Prince Will Come’ from Snow White and the Seven Dwarfs or the rock opera Evita, and saxophone squalls or long drum rolls were juxtaposed with loose plucks and bows as the music became more fragmented, mirroring a cracked state of mind, as Sander sang ‘To sing you immortal / That was my simple plan / How can anyone resist an offer of this kind / Without losing his mind?’.
+At moments the keys seemed to call up ‘Someday My Prince Will Come’ from Snow White and the Seven Dwarfs or the rock opera Evita, and saxophone squalls or long drum rolls were juxtaposed with loose plucks and bows as the music became more fragmented, mirroring a cracked state as Sander sang ‘To sing you immortal / That was my simple plan / How can anyone resist an offer of this kind / Without losing his mind?’.

 Casting her own net as Odysseus sails the seas again, what Kalypso gets back not in trinkets but in scraps is only a labyrinth of death, a fitting end to a campaign of tragedy.
 But the organisers of Umeå Jazz Festival had made doubly sure to wrap their own campaign with aplomb, as while Angles with Elle-Kari Sander and strings were tying things up in Studion, the Trondheim Jazz Orchestra and the power jazz trio I LIKE TO SLEEP were surging in Idun as they built towards one last big flourish.